Employment and unemployment

-Australian Institute of Health and Welfare (2021) Employment and unemployment, AIHW, Australian Government, accessed 30 June 2022.
+Australian Institute of Health and Welfare (2023) Employment and unemployment, AIHW, Australian Government, accessed 11 December 2023.

 Australian Institute of Health and Welfare.
-(2021).
+(2023).
 Employment and unemployment.
 Retrieved from https://www.aihw.gov.au/reports/australias-welfare/employment-unemployment

 Employment and unemployment.
-Australian Institute of Health and Welfare, 16 September 2021, https://www.aihw.gov.au/reports/australias-welfare/employment-unemployment
+Australian Institute of Health and Welfare, 07 September 2023, https://www.aihw.gov.au/reports/australias-welfare/employment-unemployment

 Australian Institute of Health and Welfare.
 Employment and unemployment [Internet].
 Canberra: Australian Institute of Health and Welfare, 2023 [cited 2023 Dec.
 11].
 Available from: https://www.aihw.gov.au/reports/australias-welfare/employment-unemployment

-Australian Institute of Health and Welfare (AIHW) 2021, Employment and unemployment, viewed 30 June 2022, https://www.aihw.gov.au/reports/australias-welfare/employment-unemployment
+Australian Institute of Health and Welfare (AIHW) 2023, Employment and unemployment, viewed 11 December 2023, https://www.aihw.gov.au/reports/australias-welfare/employment-unemployment

 Get citations as an Endnote file: Endnote

 Employment underpins the economic output of a nation and enables people to support themselves, their families and their communities.
-It is also connected to physical and mental health and is a key factor in overall wellbeing.
+Employment is also connected to physical and mental health and is a key factor in overall wellbeing.

-Data from the ABS Labour Force Survey (LFS) are used to report on measures of participation in the labour market – employment, unemployment and underemployment.
+Data from the ABS LFS are used to report on labour market participation measures – employment, unemployment, underemployment, and participation in the labour force.
 The information presented on this page uses the original and seasonally adjusted data series where available.
-Summarised definitions of these measures are provided here (see Australian Bureau of Statistics (ABS) Standards for labour force statistics for further details, ABS 2018).
+Information is also presented on labour force experiences, such as casual employment and those marginally attached to the labour force.

 Unemployment rate describes the proportion of the population aged 15 and over in the labour force who are unemployed.
 Unemployed is defined as those not employed in the survey reference week who had either: